noidname01/UV_Robotic_Challenge-Software/arduino_main/README.md

 If every precautional sensor values are normal, we continue on receiving and parsing commands from Raspberry Pi, sweep the servo motor by a small angle, and update the encoder and TOF distance sensor value.

 To make the encoder work properly, we normaly have to keep the run time for one loop under 35ms.
-Since this is nearly impossible if we update the TOF distance sensor on every loop, we decide to update the encoder serveral times in the loop, after each proccess that takes a long time.
+Since this is nearly impossible if we update the TOF distance sensor on every loop, we decide to update the encoder serveral times in the loop, after each proccess that takes a relatively long time.
 ```C++
     UpdateEncoderR();
     sweeper1.doSweep();